metersquared/metersquared.github.io/docs/index.md

   title: Arya Prasetya, Aspiring Physicist
 ---

-A theoretical physicist in training.
+A computational physicist in training.

-I'm currrently a graduate student at [Leipzig University](https://www.uni-leipzig.de/).
+I'm currrently a graduate student at [Technical University of Berlin](https://www.tu.berlin/).
 My interest is in condensed matter theory and computational physics.
-At the moment, I have just enrolled to the Mathematical Physics Programme in Leipzig.
+At the moment, I am a 3rd Semester Scientific Computing Student in Berlin.